babel/website/docs/v8-migration.md

   **Migration**: Remove the option from your config, since it's now enabled by default.
 Previously the `classFeatures` plugin enables `@babel/parser` to produce class properties AST compatible with ESLint 8, following the ESTree specification.
 In Babel 8 the `eslint-parser` only works with ESLint 8 and above.

+  - Remove `decimal` plugin option [#16741](https://github.com/babel/babel/pull/16741)

+  **Migration**: Migrate your project to the latest proposal and remove the plugin from your config since the latest proposal doesn't have syntax anymore.

 ### `@babel/generator` {#configuration-change-generator}

 ![medium](https://img.shields.io/badge/risk%20of%20breakage%3F-medium-yellow.svg)